pharriso/ansible_workshop/exercises/ansible_rhel/explore-tower-api/README.md

 # Exercise - Tower API

-Ansible Tower has a RESTFUL API, which we'll explore a little here.
-Tower allows us to move away from CLI driven automation with Ansible to API driven automation.
+Ansible Tower has a RESTFUL API that allows us to move away from CLI driven automation to API driven automation.
+This workshop will allow us to explore how we can interact with that API.

 ## Why would I want to use the Tower API?